 Taiwan enforces its individual income tax regulations on a territorial basis.
 All Taiwan source income is subject to income tax, although the percentage of income withheld as tax depends on the residence status of the taxpayer.
 A resident individual in Taiwan is someone who is:

-- Domiciled or ordinarily residing in Taiwan; or - Not domiciled but resides in Taiwan for 183 days or more in the taxable year not limited to, employment salary or compensation for services rendered in Taiwan, subject to exceptions discussed later.
+- Domiciled or ordinarily residing in Taiwan; or - Not domiciled but resides in Taiwan for 183 days or more in the taxable year

 Taxation of non-residents